 When does the Laboratory Closeout Policy apply?The Permitted Location Closeout Policy applies when any of the following occurs:

-- The PI is relocating to another location in a different building.
+- The Permitted Individual is relocating to another location in a different building.
 (Consult with EHS to coordinate transportation of hazardous chemicals, biological agents, or radioactive materials to the new location.
 The Department of Transportation (DOT) requires a certain amount of training for individuals to legally transport hazardous materials over public roadways.
 EHS will assure that the move is DOT compliant.)

 What is the proper permitted location closeout procedure?